fullon-labs/flon-core/docs/02_client/02_how-to-guides/how-to-list-all-key-pairs.md

 ## Summary

-By following these instructions, you are able to list all the public keys and public/private key pairs stored within the `fowal` default wallet.
+By following these instructions, you are able to list all the public keys and public/private key pairs stored within the `fuwal` default wallet.

 ## Troubleshooting